mollie/WooCommerce/readme.txt

 == Changelog ==

 = 8.0.1-beta2 - 23-04-2025 =
-* Fixed - Check that Klarna webhooks will not be recivet for transactions if orders API is active
+* Fixed - Check that Klarna webhooks will not be received for transactions if orders API is active
 * Fixed - most problems with gateway surcharges and 3rd party fees
-* Fixed - problems withs Paments API when checkout address fields are removed
+* Fixed - problems with Paments API when checkout address fields are removed
 * Fixed - Some PHP Errors
 * Fixed - Negative fees not working with payments API
 * Fixed - imageUrl will be validated before adding it
-* Fixed - Klarna, Riverty and Billie incorectly displayed when Paments API is active
+* Fixed - Klarna, Riverty and Billie incorrectly displayed when Paments API is active
-* Fixed - refreshing gateway list in the mollie settings
+* Fixed - refreshing gateway list in the Mollie settings
-* Fixed - On block chkout an empty Gateway descrition was displayed
+* Fixed - On block checkout an empty Gateway description was displayed
-* Removed - deprecaded SOFORT and Giropay payment methods
+* Removed - deprecated SOFORT and Giropay payment methods

 = 8.0.0 - 27-03-2025 =